 Click on the name to read a short bio of our personnel.

-Dr. Minton was appointed as Interim President of KSURF in June, 2015.
-In this role, Minton works with KSURF staff in all matters associated with intellectual property coming to the Research Foundation and providing assistance with negotiation of licenses, assignments and contracts executed by the Research Foundation.
+As the President of the Kansas State University Research Foundation, Minton works with the Research Foundation staff in all matters associated with intellectual property coming to the Research Foundation and providing assistance with negotiation of licenses, assignments and contracts executed by the Research Foundation.

 Minton’s current role in the College of Agriculture and the Kansas Agricultural Experiment Station includes administrative responsibility for the research portfolio in the College.
 In addition, as Associate Director for Research, he manages Agricultural Experiment Station investments in research at branch stations across the state, and on campus in the Colleges of Arts and Sciences, Veterinary Medicine, Engineering, and Human Ecology.

 Phone: (785) 532-3919 E-Mail: email@example.com

 Mr. Brandt joined the Kansas State University Research Foundation on August 31, 2015 as Interim Vice President for Technology Transfer.
 Chris comes to us from Mars Inc., where he was responsible for the global management of intellectual property for the company's pet care segment.
 He has broad experience in developing innovation and patent strategies; negotiating and managing the complexities of licensing, consulting and joint development agreements; and navigating intellectual property law.
 We look forward to his contributions to the continued success of K-State entrepreneurs.

 Mr. Brandt holds a B.S. degree in Aerospace Engineering from University of Kansas and a J.D. from Vanderbilt University.

 Phone: (785) 532-3917 E-mail: firstname.lastname@example.org